SIMPACT: Simulation-Enabled Action Planning using Vision-Language Models: Method

+\paragraph{VLMs for Action Proposal Generation.} To instantiate $\textsc{Sample}$ using a VLM, we build upon two key ideas: (1) constructing an informed contextual description of the environment, and (2) leveraging hierarchical action generation.

 \textit{(1) Contextual representation.} We begin by constructing a comprehensive context that includes the initial visual observation $I_0$ and the robot’s proprioceptive state.
 For the manipulated objects, we further incorporate their 6-DoF poses along with key geometric attributes, such as bounding box dimensions.
+Full details are shown in Suppl.
+Sec.~\ref{subsec:action_details}.

 \textit{(2) Hierarchical action generation.} Directly prompting a VLM to generate continuous 6-DoF end-effector poses for long-horizon tasks is challenging, as such representations lack clear semantic meaning and are difficult for VLMs to reason about.
-In contrast, we find that VLMs are highly effective at producing high-level symbolic action sequences that align with patterns encoded in their pretraining data.
-Accordingly, we define a compact set of symbolic actions-\texttt{MOVE}, \texttt{GRASP}, and \texttt{RELEASE}-to better exploit the semantic reasoning capabilities of VLMs.
+In contrast, we find that VLMs are highly effective at producing high-level symbolic action sequences that align with patterns seen in their pretraining data.
+Accordingly, we define a compact set of symbolic actions e.g., \texttt{MOVE}, \texttt{GRASP}, and \texttt{RELEASE}, to better exploit the semantic reasoning capabilities of VLMs.
 Each symbolic action is further parameterized by continuous control variables, enabling fine-grained and precise motion execution.

 Formally, we represent a high-level action at time $t$ as $\textsc{a}_t = (\tau_t, u_t)$ where $\tau_t$ denotes the high-level action type and $u_t$ represents the continuous control parameters.
 A deterministic mapping, $\textsc{Action2Pose}$, translates a sequence of high-level actions into continuous 6-DoF control trajectories.
 Within the $\textsc{Sample}$ function, let $\textsc{a}^i$ denote the $i$-th high-level action sequence.
 The VLM then samples an action sequence as